timpinkerton/mtmcdaniel/README.md

 # mtmcdaniel
-This is a portfolio website for M. Tyler McDaniel, a film maker and videography based in Louisville, KY.
+This is a portfolio website for M. Tyler McDaniel, a videographer based in Louisville, KY.
 Mr. McDaniel wanted a website to showcase his work and was specifically wanting the functionality that allowed the visitor to click on an image and have the video automatically in a modal window.
 The site was create with HTML, CSS, and JavaScript.
 Please view the site at the link below.